ajjay0604/ajjay0604/README.md

 **A Multimodal Road Surface Quality Rating System**
 📍 ICCMC 2025 | `Jan 2025 – April 2025`
 Presented at the 8th International Conference on Computing Methodologies and Communication, to be published in IEEE Xplore.
+Proposed a scalable, sensor-integrated Road Quality Rating (RQR) system that uses real-time data from vision, vibration, LiDAR, and crowd-sourced inputs to assess road conditions.

 ---

-## 🚀 Projects
+## 🚀 Main Projects

 - **Traffic Signal Optimization Using RL**
   Simulated traffic with Pygame and applied Random Forest + Q-learning for dynamic signal control.